AnirudhKRamkumar/Soccer-Stats-API/README.md

 # Soccer Stats API

 ## Info
-An API that allows the user to request data from the ESPN website.
+A module that allows the user to request data from the FBRef website.

 ## Usage
 -not implemented yet-

 ## Project Status
-- Requesting data from the ESPN website: 50%
+- Requesting data from the FBRef website: 50%
 - Formatting data to send back to user: 25%
 - User queries: 0%